The Stacks

 Something awoke in the garden…

-Now with this direct link to the gallery!
+Now with this direct link to the galleries!

 In honour of this fine Friday the 13th, thought I’d take the opportunity to make a proper post about a highlight discovery of this past summer, Demon Potatoes by L. A. Cunningham… a mini-comic, and possible curse, acquired during the 2024 When Words Collide festival…